 What actions do you feel might resolve the problem at this stage?

-triat actions do you reel might resolve the problem at this stage.
+to have determined to you recommend the problem at this stuge.

-A control of the second of the

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

+Data

 Date:

 Official use

 Date acknowledgement sent:

 Who by:

 Complaint referred to:

 Date:

-Butter